reubenja77/money-track/README.md

 -----

 ##### RETURN TO 'MAIN MENU'
-- The User can return to the 'Main Menu' by typing 'back'
+- The User can return to the 'Main Menu' by typing 'back'.

 ![App Terminal](assets/images/03-return-main-menu-screen.png)